Garden offers now on

 painting-cabinets-curing.jpg

-Step 7: reassemble the kitchen
+Step 7: Apply kitchen cabinet paint

 paint-cabinets-reassemble.jpg